What Is the Birth Control Patch?

 - Are pregnant or think you might be.

 - Are prone to blood clots, have had breast or uterine cancer, or take drugs for epilepsy.
-The patches have a higher concentration of estrogen than typical birth control pills, which may raise your chances of problems.
+Because the patches continually deliver estrogen, they may raise your chances of these problems slightly more than a regular birth control pills does. than typical birth control pills, which may raise your chances of problems.

 Birth Control Patch Side Effects